Shortwave Pricing in 2026: Plans, Cost & What You Actually Get

 Calendar management

-The Business plan at $9/user/month is where Shortwave’s full feature set unlocks.
+The Business plan at $30/user/month, or $24/user/month billed annually, is where Shortwave’s full feature set unlocks.
 You get unrestricted AI features (reply drafting, search, summarization), team inboxes for shared email addresses like support@ or hello@, and priority support.
-Annual billing provides a modest discount.
+Above it sit Premier ($45/user/month) and Max ($120/user/month) for higher AI limits and advanced features.

-For a team of five, that’s $45/month.
-For a team of ten, $90/month.
+For a team of five, that’s $150/month.
+For a team of ten, $300/month.
 Shortwave’s pricing scales directly with headcount, which matters for growing companies.

 Hidden Costs and Limitations